awsdocs/amazon-ec2-user-guide/doc_source/spot-fleet-requests.md

    + `iam:ListRoles` – Required to enumerate existing IAM roles
    + `iam:ListInstanceProfiles` – Required to enumerate existing instance profiles
 **Important**
 If you specify a role for the IAM instance profile in the launch specification or launch template, you must grant the IAM user the permission to pass the role to the service\.
 To do this, in the IAM policy include `"arn:aws:iam::*:role/IamInstanceProfile-role"` as a resource for the `iam:PassRole` action\.
-For more information, see [Granting a User Permissions to Pass a Role to an AWS Service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_passrole.html) in the *IAM User Guide*\.
+For more information, see [Granting a user permissions to pass a role to an AWS service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_passrole.html) in the *IAM User Guide*\.

    **Spot Fleet APIs**